MANAGEMENT SCIENCE AND ENGINEERING - Key Persons

 Job Titles:

-• Professor of Management Science and Engineering at Stanford University
+- Assistant Professor in the Management Science and Engineering Department at Stanford University

 Job Titles: